Below is a general overview of the Design Review Consultation process for your reference.

 Before an application is scheduled for a consultation a neighborhood meeting must be held by the applicant to allow for the public’s questions and input.

 - The city will issue a 300’ radius notice list and provide a template notice letter.
-The applicant will notice all property owners of record within 300’ of the project at least 15 days in advance of the neighborhood meeting.
+The applicant will notice all property owners of record within 300’ of the project postmarked at least seventeen (17) calendar days in advance of the neighborhood meeting

 -